 As a living pedagogy realised across multiple, highly diverse contexts, radical popular education has taken many forms and gone through significant shifts and elaborations over the past two generations.
 You can see how the ideas have travelled and changed when you look across the handbooks and articles in the resource section below.
 Freirean ideas have been used by activists and educators to work with millions of people.
 This is easiest to trace in large-scale initiatives such as mass literacy campaigns in places such as Nicaragua and Timor Leste and in high profile movements such as the anti-Apartheid movement in South Africa or the Landless movement in Brazil.
-But it is worth saying that most popular education, in feminist reading groups, in anti-capitalist events, in community education initiatives, anti-racist campaigns and so forth.
+But it is worth saying that most popular education does not operate at this scale.
+It exists at the edges of trade union education, in feminist reading groups, in anti-capitalist events, in community education initiatives, anti-racist campaigns and so forth.
 The learning activities in this module explore the scale, duration and forms popular education has taken and what this might mean for activists participating in the module.